 Track your tax deductions

-Taxes are a fact of life and business, but tax deductions can ease the burden when used correctly—yet not all lawyers are up-to-date on their tax deductions.
+Taxes are a fact of life and accounting for law firms.
+Interestingly, tax deductions can ease the burden when used correctly—yet not all lawyers are up-to-date on their tax deductions.
 Why?
-Many lawyers go to one or the other extreme—they either claim everything (and possibly more than they’re allowed to) or they’re so afraid to overstep that they miss out on tax deductions that they’re entitled to.
+Many lawyers go to one or the other extreme—they either claim everything (and possibly more than they’re allowed to), or they’re so afraid to overstep they miss out on tax deductions.

 When it comes to tax deductions, don’t wait until tax time: Learn about the possible tax deductions that apply to you and your firm, and then track related expenses throughout the year.
-In doing this, you can help make doing your taxes easier, and potentially maximize your return for all that you’re entitled to.
+Doing this can help make doing your taxes easier and potentially maximize your return.

 If you’re not sure what tax deductions you should be watching for, our post covering the top tax deductions for lawyers and law firms is a good place to start.